nwherman1724/nwherman1724/README.md

 ### Databases:
 MongoDB, MySQL

-## About Me
-I have 2 years of experience as a front-end web developer and I am currently in the Michigan State Coding Bootcamp to hone my front-end skills and develop more back-end skills.
-I have worked on a wide range of projects, from small business websites to full-stack applications.
-My passion for building efficient and user-friendly applications has led me to continually learn and grow my skills in new technologies and frameworks. 💻

-### 5 Things I can talk about anytime:
-1.)
-I am a christian. 🙏

-2.)
-I am a husband. 💍

-3.)
-I am a father. 👶

-4.)
-I love to play sports, especially volleyball and rock climbing. 🧗‍♂️

-5.)
-I love coffee. ☕

 ## Contact
 If you'd like to get in touch with me, feel free to reach out via [email](nwherman1724@gmail.com) or through my [LinkedIn profile](https://www.linkedin.com/in/nwherman1724/).
 Let's connect and talk about how we can create amazing web experiences together! 🤝